DanielLiu1123/httpexchange-spring-boot-starter/README.md

       classes: [com.example.PostApi] # Class canonical name
 ```

-> configuration `clients` is more flexible, it supports Ant-style pattern, `classes` is more IDE-friendly and efficient.
+> Configuration `clients` is more flexible, it supports Ant-style pattern, `classes` is more IDE-friendly and efficient.

 ### Url Variables